sadir06/Project_Brief/personal_statements/Sumukh's Reflection.md

 * **Control Flow Handling:** I moved the branch decision logic into the Execute stage to resolve control hazards earlier.
 I implemented the `cond_trueE` logic to evaluate all branch conditions (`BEQ`, `BNE`, `BLT`, `BGE`, `BLTU`, `BGEU`) based on the `Funct3` field and ALU flags.
 I also had to add flush logic in the memory section for extra handling.
 (CPU is flushed if the "guess" is wrong)

 * **Complex Jump Targets:** I implemented the specialized target calculation for `JALR`, ensuring the target address `(rs1 + imm)` had its least significant bit masked (`& ~1`) to enforce 16-bit instruction alignment, a critical requirement for RISC-V compliance.

-* **AUIPC Support:** To support position-independent code, I modified the ALU datapath to accept the Program Counter (PC) as an operand via a new `ALUSrcAE` multiplexer.

 * **Testing:** As forwarding logic needed to be functional, I created a short test script to check if the forwarding logic would work.